The Girl with All the Gifts (film): Plot

 As they progress through London, they come across piles of infected bodies encircling the BT Tower, which has been overgrown by a massive fungal growth.
-Caldwell explains that the growth contains pods which, upon maturity, could release airborne spores that would end mankind.
+Caldwell explains that the growth contains pods which, upon maturity, could release airborne spores that would end humankind.
 They take shelter in an abandoned mobile laboratory that was sent into the city earlier by the military authorities.

 Caldwell, injured and dying of sepsis, reasons that she can save the human race by sacrificing Melanie to complete her vaccine research in the lab.
 As the group runs out of food, Gallagher ventures into the city on a supply run, but is killed by a tribe of feral hungry children who have learned to trick uninfected people with a trail of food cans.
-When the rest of the group is surrounded by the feral children, Melanie handcuffs the leader and kills him with a bat.
+When Parks and Justineau are surrounded by the feral children, Melanie fights and handcuffs the leader and kills him with a bat.
 The remaining children back off, allowing the group to escape.

 Caldwell attempts to dissect Melanie upon the group's return to the lab, imploring her to sacrifice herself for Justineau.
 Melanie comes to the realisation that she is not an experiment and that her kind, human-zombie hybrids, will be the future of the world.
 She escapes and sets the towering pod structure alight, causing it to release an immense cloud of spores.
 Caldwell chases after her, but is killed by the tribe of children.

 Parks leaves the lab in search of Melanie, but becomes infected by the spores.
 He hands Melanie his gun and tearfully asks her to shoot him, as he does not want to turn into a hungry.
 Melanie obliges and shoots Parks as he is about to turn.
 In the lab, Justineau stands inside the sealed door, watching the spores fall.

 The film ends with a tearful Justineau, safe but confined to the sealed mobile lab due to the lethal spore-filled air.
 Outside, the hybrid children of the army base, along with the feral children, sit together, kept sternly in place by Melanie.
 Justineau speaks through a microphone, educating the newly-dominant human-zombie species.